 Media and Communications graduates will go on to careers in TV, radio, film, copywriting, marketing, journalism, SEO and research.
 The broad nature of a Media and Communications degree means that almost all sectors of the media and creative industry are viable routes of employment.

-If you need to improve your IELTS score ahead of beginning a Media degree, sign up for flexible part-time IELTS classes today.
+If you need to improve your IELTS score ahead of beginning a Media degree, sign up for flexible part-time IELTS classes in Nairobi today.

 Please note that entry requirements vary for each UK university.

-If you are interested in studying Media and Communications in the UK, arrange your free consultation today.
+If you are interested in studying Media and Communications in the UK, arrange your free consultation in Nairobi or Mombasa today.
 Don't forget the Premium Service will guarantee you at least one offer from a UK university!